-With all of the multi-billion-dollar charities out there, their actualized impact has been far from substantial.
-These organizations have become so excessively massive that they are afraid to accomplish what truly needs to be implemented to conclusively create a better world for all mankind.
+With all of the multi-billion-dollar charities in operation across the globe, their actualized impact has been far from substantial.
+Many of these organizations have become so excessively massive that they are afraid to accomplish what truly needs to be implemented to conclusively create a better world for all mankind.
 Doing so would deem their boundless and perpetual “business models” obsolete.
 Imagine how many cancer charities would cease if all forms of cancer were cured worldwide?
 How many hundreds of billions of dollars in annual revenue would be lost by big pharma, treatment facilities, and insurance companies in tandem?

 Let’s take a moment to examine the existing paradigm of the big business philanthropy industry.
 Their fundraising events have become not much more than ostentatious grandstanding of the old-world economic elite.
 Most charity events seem to be five-star functions at swanky venues where the “great and good” get together to scratch each other’s backs and make a pretense of caring about others.
 If they’re actually concerned about others, then why not spend the night working in a soup kitchen rather than having a luxury meal with copious champagne and catching up with all their fellow rich good friends?